 All are welcome to all acts of worship at St.Peter’s regardless of age or ability.
 Some services are specifically designed to involve children but children are welcome at all services.
 All the following services take place at St.Peter’s Church unless stated otherwise.

 Here is the pattern of Sunday worship at St.Peter’s.
-There are occasional variations to this pattern so click here for specific details for this coming Sunday.
+There are occasional variations to this pattern so look at the calendar on the right for specific details for this coming Sunday.

 8.00am Holy Communion